Retirement savings catch-up: Steps to consider now

 5. Realign your portfolio

 Your asset allocationFootnote 5 should typically become more conservative as you approach retirement.
 But consider continuing to hold some stocks or stock funds for potential asset growth to help offset inflation, since you could spend 20 to 30 years in retirement.
-"The main priority," Greenberg says, "is to have a disciplined approach to investing."
+It's important to have a disciplined approach to investing.

 Next steps